 What was to come

-From what I can tell, my early experiences in practice building are not that unique.
+From what I can tell, the beginnings of my practice and my early experiences are not that unique.
 Lots (maybe all) describe similar experiences.
 If there is anything important about the details, it is that they became the foundation for the far larger, more enduring practice.

 Through those first ten years, there was a slowly growing vision of what was possible via a private practice.
 And as that vision morphed and responded to the changing mental health climate, it eventually grew into the vision of what that practice is today.